blabla1337/skf-flask/skf/markdown/knowledge_base/99-knowledge_base--Logging_guidelines--.md

-Logging guidelines
+# Logging guidelines
 -------

-**Description:**
+## Description:

-The logging should contain some guidelines in order to organise your logging file in such a way it becomes clear and easy to find information
+The logging should contain some guidelines in order to organize your logging file in such a way it becomes clear and easy to find information

-**Solution:**
+## Solution:

 The logging file should at least contain, a timestamp from a reliable source, severity level of the event, an indication that this is a security relevant event